LivelyGig/Product/README.md

 # LivelyGig Product

 This is the skeleton of a web application which will use the LivelyGig protocol along with SpecialK.

+## Documentation

+LivelyGig docs are located in the `docs` folder.
+You can browse the docs as HTML by pointing your browser to the index file located at `docs/html`.

+If you need to re-generate the docs, you can run the command `sbt leika:site`.

+## Backend lg-node

+Under development.

+## Backend lg-devapi

+The backend developer API is a standalone project that serves the frontend webapp.
+Instructions for serving the webapp are below.

+## Frontend lg-webapp

 Currently, the front-end is written in Scala.js and routing is done with spray.
 For now, the front end is just a file browser for demonstration purposes.

+## Getting Started

 To run the LivelyGig web application: